SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The higher you roll, the better your character accomplishes the task at hand.
-When your character tries doing something, the gamemaster decides on the required skill and a diﬃculty based on the task’s complexity.
-The gamemaster doesn’t usually tell you the diﬃculty number you need to equal or beat to succeed.
+When your character tries doing something, the gamemaster decides on the required skill and a difficulty based on the task’s complexity.
+The gamemaster doesn’t usually tell you the difficulty number you need to equal or beat to succeed.
 He often won’t inform you which tasks are easier and which are harder, though he might give you hints.
-(“Hmmm, catching your grappling hook around that small outcropping is going to be pretty hard . . .”)
+("Hmmm, catching your grappling hook around that small outcropping is going to be pretty hard . . .")
 The gamemaster then uses the rules to interpret the die roll and determine the results of the action.